xshi0603/YoRPG_TeaTreeTea/README.md

 # YoRPG_TeaTreeTea
 YoRPG project APCS1

-## YoRPG final Version Details:
+## YoRPG Final Version Details:

-### Character - Super Class
+### Super Class : Character

-Contains subclasses antagonist and protagonist that further divides the roles being called in this game
+Contains subclasses Hero and Monster that further divides the roles being called in this game.

+#### Sub Class : Hero

+Contains subclasses or roles that classify as protagonists.
+Protagonists attack the monsters.

+##### Role 1 : Warrior

+blah

+#### Sub Class : Monster

+Contains subclasses or roles that classify as antagonists.
+Antagonists attack the heroes.